dansteingart/pithy/README.md

 2. cd to that directory
 3. run "node index.js 8001" where 8001 is the port number (change to whatever you want)
 4. navigate to http://localhost:8001  (or wherever you put stuff).  you should see a page, and the URL should have a random string of characters appened.  try some python.
-5. the default user is "user" and pass is "pass" (no quotes, change this in the index.js file right now, line
+5. the default user is "user" and pass is "pass" (no quotes, change this in the `pass.json` file right now.
 5. now add whatever name you want to the URL (numbers,letters and (-,_) only.  run some code here.  share the url if you're running on an accessisible server.  repeat.  now you're pithy.